Gustavo Lopez (fighter): Ultimate Fighting Championship

-On June 11, 2020, news broke that Lopez had signed with the UFC and would be replacing Ray Borg on short notice against Merab Dvalishvili on June 13, 2020 at UFC on ESPN: Eye vs. Calvillo.
+On June 11, 2020, news broke that Lopez had signed with the UFC and would be replacing Ray Borg on short notice against Merab Dvalishvili on June 13, 2020, at UFC on ESPN: Eye vs. Calvillo.
 However, Combate Americas' CEO Campbell McLaren claimed they were not given a right to match UFC's offer and Lopez is still under the contract matching period.
 However, the contract dispute was eventually sorted out and Lopez was allowed to join the UFC.
 He lost the bout via unanimous decision.

-Lopez faced Anthony Birchak, replacing Felipe Colares, on November 7, 2020 at UFC on ESPN: Santos vs. Teixeira.
+Lopez faced Anthony Birchak, replacing Felipe Colares, on November 7, 2020, at UFC on ESPN: Santos vs. Teixeira.
 He won the fight via a submission in round one.

-Lopez faced Adrian Yanez on March 20, 2021 at UFC on ESPN 21.
+Lopez faced Adrian Yañez on March 20, 2021, at UFC on ESPN 21.
 He lost the fight via knockout in round three.

-Lopez faced Alateng Heili on September 18, 2021 at UFC Fight Night 192.
+Lopez faced Alateng Heili on September 18, 2021, at UFC Fight Night 192.
 The fight ended up with a draw.

 After the draw, it was announced that Lopez was no longer on the UFC roster.

 Post UFC

-In his first bout after his UFC release, Lopez faced Filip Macek on December 30, 2022 at Oktagon 38 for the Interim OKMMA Bantamweight Championship, winning the bout and the title via guillotine choke at the end of the first round.
+In his first bout after his UFC release, Lopez faced Filip Macek on December 30, 2022, at Oktagon 38 for the Interim OKMMA Bantamweight Championship, winning the bout and the title via guillotine choke at the end of the first round.

+He would face reigning champion Jonas Mågård on April 15, 2023 at Okatgon 41, losing the bout in the second round via TKO stoppage.

+He would attempt to rebound against Beno Adamia on October 7, 2023 at Oktagon 47, however he would end up losing the bout via unanimous decision.